craftercms/docs/source/new-ia/by-role/developer/rest-services/render-components-as-json.rst

 CaaS (Content as a Service) is a common need in today's multi-channel world.
 Typically CaaS use cases require that the content is devoid of presentation markup so that the consumer can present the content as it desires.
 Other times consumers may wish to pull rendered content.
-This cookbook provides a simple REST example (a single Groovy based rest controller script) that will give you a way to render all of the components associated to a page.
+This provides a simple REST example (a single Groovy based rest controller script) that will give you a way to render all of the components associated to a page.